bpostance/bpostance.github.io/_posts/2022-07-31-airflow-taskflow.md

 ---
 layout: post
-title:  "Writing Pythonic Airflow DAGs with TaskFlow API "
+title: "Writing Pythonic Airflow DAGs with the TaskFlow API"
 date: 2022-07-31 18:00:00 +0000
-categories: [blog-post,engineering]
+categories: [blog-post, engineering]
-tags: [airflow,data-engineering]
+tags: [airflow, data-engineering]
 math: false
 comments: true
 ---

-This post is a brief introduction to Airflow TaskFlow to write more Pythonic DAGs.
-The [Airflow TaskFlow Tutorial](https://airflow.apache.org/docs/apache-airflow/stable/tutorial_taskflow_api.html)
+This post provides a brief introduction to the Airflow TaskFlow API, demonstrating how to write more Pythonic DAGs.
+For further details, see the [Airflow TaskFlow Tutorial](https://airflow.apache.org/docs/apache-airflow/stable/tutorial_taskflow_api.html).

 ## Background

-I've been using Airflow at work and personal projects for a number of years.
-This has generally followed the [OOTB configuration for kubernetes with helm](https://airflow.apache.org/docs/helm-chart/stable/index.html), using the Celery executor, and writing DAGs that primarily consist of tasks executed by PythonVirtualEnv operators.
+I have used Airflow extensively in both professional and personal projects over the years.
+My setup typically follows the [out-of-the-box configuration for Kubernetes with Helm](https://airflow.apache.org/docs/helm-chart/stable/index.html), utilising the Celery executor, and constructing DAGs primarily composed of tasks executed by Python Virtual Environment operators.

-For multi-task DAGs, passing arguments and output variables between task instances can become quite complex using Airflow XCom.
-XComs are hidden in the Airflow execution layer inside the operator.
-With PythonVirtualEnv operators this is further complicated given how Airflow handles variable communication between tasks.
-This involves serialisation of variables using dill or pickle, and adding these to Airflow context.
-These are described in this [Github Issue](https://github.com/apache/airflow/issues/20974) and it seems Airflow are moving away from the "original" way of writing DAGs and Tasks.
+In multi-task DAGs, passing arguments and output variables between task instances can become complex with Airflow XComs, which are embedded within the operator's execution layer.
+This complexity is further compounded when using Python Virtual Environment operators, as variable communication relies on serialisation (using dill or pickle) before being incorporated into the Airflow context.
+These challenges are discussed in [this GitHub issue](https://github.com/apache/airflow/issues/20974), and it appears that Airflow is evolving away from the original methods of writing DAGs and tasks.

 ## Example TaskFlow

-Using taskflow to pass small variables using classic function `return`.
-The same rules still apply with respect to ony passing small variables between tasks.
+The TaskFlow API simplifies the process of passing small variables between tasks using a classic function `return`.
+Note that the same best practices apply regarding the size and complexity of variables exchanged between tasks.

 ```python
 from datetime import datetime